MathStuff/Matrices/README.md

 C.rrechelon #Returns the reduced row echelon form of the matrix

-C.head #Returns the first 5 rows (if there are less than 5 rows it returns all the rows)
+C.head(n) #Returns the first n rows (if there are less than n rows it returns all the rows)

-C.tail #Returns the last 5 rows (if there are less than 5 rows it returns all the rows)
+C.tail(n) #Returns the last n rows (if there are less than n rows it returns all the rows)

 C.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatenation required is as columns, give "col" as the argument